PanZWarzywniaka/olek-site/src/lib/posts/location-search-bar-using-sveltekit.md

 Important feature to me was that results would be shown as user is typing.
 I didn't want the user to click `Search` button and wait for the results.

+## API endpoint

+For the location search endpoint I will be using <a href="https://nominatim.org/" target="_blank">Nominatim</a> API.
+An Open-source geocoding using OpenStreetMap data.

 ## Mark down